Interruption of Study

 - overseas students who receive an interruption of more than 60 days duration

 (applies also to successive periods of interruption adding up to more than 60

-days) are required by UKBA regulations to leave the country.
+days) are required by UKV&I (formerly UKBA) regulations to leave the country.

 - overseas students are encouraged to take full advice from the International Office.